marlaman/DebateTree/README.md

 # DebateTree
-A langchain app to visualise a debate using Tree-of-Thought reasoning
+A langchain app to visualise a debate using LLMs and Langchains.
+Inspired by Tree-of-Thought reasoning.
+I believe that efficient debate is a tool to reach the truth.

 ```mermaid
 graph TB